Copenhagen (play): Historical debate

 The meeting took place in September 1941 when Bohr and Heisenberg were 55 and 39, respectively.
 Heisenberg had worked with Bohr in Copenhagen for several years starting in 1924.

-Heisenberg historians remain divided over their own interpretations of the event.
-Frayn's 1998 play brought more attention to what previously had been a primarily scholarly discussion.
-A collection of historical essays provoked by the play was published in English in 2005.

 Much of the initial controversy stemmed from a 1956 letter Heisenberg sent to the journalist Robert Jungk after reading the German edition of Jungk's book, Brighter than a Thousand Suns (1956).
-In the letter, Heisenberg described how he had come to Copenhagen to discuss with Bohr his moral objections toward scientists working on nuclear weapons but how he had failed to say that clearly before the conversation came to a halt.
-Jungk published an extract from the letter in the Danish edition of the book in 1956 that, out of context, made it look as if Heisenberg was claiming to have sabotaged the German bomb project on moral grounds.
-(The letter's whole text shows Heisenberg was careful not to claim that.)
+In the letter, Heisenberg said he had come to Copenhagen to discuss with Bohr his moral objections toward scientists working on nuclear weapons but how he had failed to say that clearly before the conversation came to a halt.
+Jungk published an extract from the letter in the Danish edition of the book in 1956 that made it appear as if Heisenberg was claiming to have sabotaged the German bomb project on moral grounds.
+Jungk omitted a critical sentence from Heisenberg: "I would not want this remark to be misunderstood as saying that I myself engaged in resistance to Hitler.
+On the contrary, I have always been ashamed in the face of the men of 20 July (some of whom were friends of mine), who at that time accomplished truly serious resistance at the cost of their lives."

 Bohr was outraged after reading the extract in his copy of the book, feeling that it was false and that the 1941 meeting had proven to him that Heisenberg was quite happy to produce nuclear weapons for Germany.
+Bohr drafted a number of letters about this issue, but did not send them.

-After the play inspired numerous scholarly and media debates over the 1941 meeting, the Niels Bohr Archive in Copenhagen released to the public all sealed documents related to the meeting, a move intended mostly to settle historical arguments over what they contained.
+Jungk's book was influential on Frayn's play via the work of journalist Thomas Powers, who repeated the claims that Heisenberg had sabotaged the German nuclear program in a 1993 book, further asserting that the Copenhagen meeting was actually a counterintelligence operation to let Bohr in on what the Nazis were up to.
+Frayn's play, which portrays Powers' theory sympathetically as a possible interpretation of the meeting, brought more attention to what previously had been a primarily scholarly discussion.
+After the play inspired numerous scholarly and media debates over the 1941 meeting, in 2002 the Niels Bohr Archive in Copenhagen released to the public all sealed documents related to the meeting.

-Among the documents were the unsent letters Bohr drafted to Heisenberg in 1957 about Jungk's book and other topics.
+Among the documents were the unsent letters Bohr drafted to Heisenberg about Jungk's book and other topics.
+Many historians have strongly criticised the play on the basis of the released letters, contending: